-Self-Hosted or Cloud Based Digital Signage Software.
+On-Premise or Cloud-Based Digital Signage Software.
 Which is Best?

-Digital signage software comes in two flavors, cloud-based and on-premise.
-Cloud-based digital signage, or SaaS, is software that is delivered as a service and billed monthly.
-With on-premise, or self-hosted digital signage, you purchase individual licenses and you run the solution on your own equipment.
-This includes the backend server, database server, and media player software.
+Digital signage software is available in two options: cloud-based and on-premise.
+Firstly, cloud-based digital signage, also known as SaaS (Software as a Service), is delivered as a service and billed monthly.
+On the other hand, with on-premise digital signage, you purchase licenses and run the solution on your own equipment, including servers and media player software.

 Cloud-based digital signage software

-- Cloud-based digital signage software solutions require very little upfront investment.
-There are no software licenses to buy.
+- Cloud-based digital signage solutions require very little upfront investment.
+Indeed, there are no software licenses to buy.
 Businesses only pay a small monthly fee for each media player they deploy.

 - There are no servers to purchase or maintain.
 Consequently, the cloud-based digital signage software provider manages all the backend technology.
 No backups are required.

-- Businesses can scale your media player footprint as their business grows, or scale back when necessary.
+- Businesses can scale their media player footprint as their business grows, or scale back when necessary.
 They simply add or remove subscriptions as needed.

 - The software is kept updated behind the scenes by the hosted solution provider.
 No need for local staff to get involved.